What Is HighChroma Studio

 A little background

-Growing up, I tinkered a lot with computers and technology.
-I was the kid who hacked the Nintendo DS, jail-broke iPod Touches, and tinkered with computers.
-I was into technology, and so I went to school for and graduated with a degree in computer science.
+Growing up, I was the kid who hacked the Nintendo DS, jail-broke iPod Touches, and tinkered with computers.
+I was into technology, and so I went to school for (and graduated with a degree in) computer science.
 However, I’ve always been an artist, too.
-Growing up, most of my peers in school knew me as the artist or “the kid who draws”.

-At some point I decided I could combine both my technology and art interests by taking up videogame development as a career.
-I messed around with Unity (and eventually Unreal Engine 4 when that became free) and other tools alike and toyed around with making games, but I never fully followed through with it.
-Through this experience I discovered I was less into programming videogames, and more into storytelling aspect of it.
-Then old memories came to mind that revealed that I was always into storytelling.
-For example, a fourth-grade teacher gifted me a blank book formatted similar to a novel to write in.
+At some point I realized I could combine both my interests in technology and art by taking up videogame development.
+I messed around with Unity (and eventually Unreal Engine 4 when that became free) and other tools alike, toying around with creating games, but I never fully followed through with it.
+Through this experience I discovered I was less into programming videogames, and more into the storytelling aspect of it.
+Then old memories came to mind that revealed I was always into storytelling.
+For example, a fourth-grade teacher gifted me a blank book formatted similar to a novel for me to write in.
 She must’ve seen something in me for her to gift me that out of the blue.

 Fast forwarding to recent years

-Beginning around 2018 I slowly got into anime, animation (I somehow missed out on watching most animated classics as a kid, so I watched most of them as an adult), and film making.
+Beginning around 2018 I slowly got into anime, animation (I somehow missed out on watching most animated classics as a kid, so I've watched many of them as an adult), and film making.
 I’d often watch VFX breakdowns, screenplay analysis, video essays, etc. My passion for storytelling, filmography, comics, etc. grew.
+I daydreamed about having my own animation studio, but that seemed like a far-fetched dream.
+I brainstormed something I could achieve that's more attainable, like writing books or illustrating comics.

 Comparing Traditional Novels & Comics

-As for traditional novels, I always love picking up a well-constructed book with nicely formatted prose.
-As captivating as media like animation and movies can be, there’s something nice about picking up a book and getting lost in a story.
-On the other hand, I can spend time walking through a bookstore admiring all the books on the shelves and looking at the nice covers, but with book in hand, flipping through the pages, I often find myself wishing there was more imagery to accompany the text.
+As for traditional novels, I always love picking up a well-constructed book with nicely formatted text laid out on the page.
+There’s something nice about picking up a book and getting lost in a story.
+On the other hand, after flipping through the pages for a while, I often find myself wishing there was more imagery to accompany the text.

 Cinema Novels